Grigory Kireyev: Interwar

 In 1923 he was transferred to political work in the Soviet Navy.
 In January 1923, Kireyev became a member of the Black Sea Fleet's Revolutionary Military Council.
 He became a member of the Baltic Fleet's Revolutionary Military Council in January 1926.
-In 1927 he graduated from the Courses of Improvement for Higher Officers (KUVNAS) at the Naval Academy.
+In 1927 he graduated from the Courses of Improvement for Higher Commanding Personnel (KUVNAS) at the Naval Academy.
 Kireyev became part-time head of the Baltic Fleet's Political Directorate in July 1928, and in this position participated in the Soviet Navy's cruise around Europe between November 1929 and 1930, which transferred the battleship Parizhskaya Kommuna and cruiser Profintern from the Baltic Fleet to the Black Sea Fleet.
 Between 1931 and 1933, Kireyev was a student in the special courses at the Naval Academy.
 After graduating, he took command of the Caspian Flotilla.
 In 1933, he was awarded the Order of the Red Banner.

 In October 1933, Kireyev became assistant commander of the Naval Forces in the Far East, which in 1935 became the Soviet Pacific Fleet.
 In 1935, Kireyev was awarded the Order of Lenin and in the same year he was made a Fleet Flag Officer 1st Rank when the Soviet Armed Forces introduced ranks.
 In July 1937, he became commander of the Pacific Fleet after Mikhail Viktorov became commander in chief of the Navy.